 Opiates or opioids are drugs used to treat pain.
 Opiates are derived from plants and opioids are synthetic drugs that have the same actions as opiates.
 The term narcotic refers to either type of drug.

-If you stop or cut back on these drugs after heavy use of a few weeks or more, you will have a number of symptoms.
+If you stop or cut back on these drugs after heavy use for a few weeks or more, you will have a number of symptoms.
 This is called withdrawal.

 In 2018 in the United States, about 808,000 people reported using heroin during the past year.
 In the same year, about 11.4 million people used narcotic pain relievers without a prescription.
 Narcotic pain relievers include:

 - Hydrocodone (Vicodin)